-Some fields require mandatory drug tests, or drug testing to a greater degree, than other businesses.
-For example, industries that are regulated by the Department of Transportation are subject to federal and state drug testing rules, which can be much more stringent than those in the private sector.
+Pre-employment drug tests are common in many workplaces.
+These drug screening tests are given to potential employees as part of pre-employment screening requirements.
+Some fields require mandatory drug tests or drug testing to a greater degree than others.
+For example, industries that are regulated by the Department of Transportation are subject to federal and state drug-testing rules, which can be much more strict than jobs in the private sector.

 Field Sobriety Tests